aescasinas/split-multigbks/README.md

 # split-multigbks

 Split a collection of multi-gbk files to individual files.
-Works on Python 3.6+
+Requires Python 3.6+

 **Run Command**
 ```sh